jrbourbeau/dagmanager/README.md

 At the end of the day, DAGMan is used to run a set of executables with various options.
 Additionally, there might be some inter-job dependencies you want to specify (e.g. you want job A to finish before job B begins).

 So the first necessary component is the **CondorExecutable** class.
-This is an object that simply has two data members, a name and a path to the corresponding executable file.
+This is an object that has a name, a path to the corresponding executable file, and any memory/disk request for HTCondor.

 The next component is the **CondorJob** class.
 This object encapsulates the various arguments you would like to pass to an executable and any dependencies that there might be with other jobs (e.g. parent/child relationships).